-Response time is a measure of how quickly a pixel can display a change from either black to white or from one shade of gray to another.
-Lower response times are better.
-Normal response time right now is 1ms for TN panels and 4ms for IPS and VA panels.
+Response time is a measure of how fast a pixel can change from one color to another, that is, from one shade of gray to another.
+The lower the response time, the better.

-The monitor response time, on the other hand, is specified by the display manufacturers but only for monitors, not for TVs.
-You might hear all about screen size, resolution, color reproduction, and refresh rate but response time is discussed less among people.
+The monitor response time, on the other hand, is specified by the display manufacturers – but only for monitors, not for TVs.

-Response time can make a huge visual difference when there is some fast action happening on the screen.
-This spec is less about how your monitor will eventually display inputs from your peripherals after a delay and more about the individual pixels themselves.
+Response time can make a huge visual difference when there’s a lot of fast action happening on the screen.
+This specification is less about how your monitor will eventually display inputs from your peripherals after a delay and more about the individual pixels themselves.

 It is a measure of how quickly a pixel can display a change from black to white or from one shade of gray to another.
 Different shades of gray represent how intense any given color will appear on your monitor through a filter.